pamapa/callblocker/README.md

 ## Setup
-There are two ways to connect the callblock application with your phone system, depending if it is VoIP or analog.
+There are two ways to connect the callblocker application with your phone system, depending if it is VoIP or analog.

 ### Setup using Fritzbox with a IP-phone
 - Create in the Fritzbox a new IP-phone
-  - Open your webbrowser and go to the URL http://fritz.box
+  - Open your web browser and navigate to the URL http://fritz.box
   - In the menu "Telefonie -> Telefoniegeraete" click on "Neues Geraet einrichten"
   - Choose "Telefon (mit und ohne Anrufbeantworter)" and click "Weiter"
   - Choose "LAN/WLAN (IP-Telefon)", for name use for example "callblocker" and click "Weiter"